-Legend: R = Readable bit W = Writable bit U = Unimplemented bit, U = Unimplemented bit, read as '0' -n = Value at POR '1' = Bit is set '0' = Bit is cleared x = Bit is unknown
+-n = Value at POR '1' = Bit is set '0' = Bit is cleared x = Bit is unknown bit 23-16 LOCK[7:0]: Lock Code for Writable Part of Register Map bits

-- LOCK<7:0> = PASSWORD = 0xA5 (Default value): The entire register map is writable.
-The CRCREG<15:0> bits and the CRC Interrupt are cleared.
-No CRC-16 checksum on register map is calculated. - LOCK<7:0> different than 0xA5: The only writable register is the LOCK/CRC register.
+LOCK[7:0] = PASSWORD = 0xA5 (default value): The entire register map is writable.
+The CRCREG[15:0] bits and the CRC interrupt are cleared.
+No CRC-16 checksum on register map is calculated.

+LOCK[7:0] Bits are Different from 0xA5: The only writable register is the LOCK/CRC register.
 All other registers will appear as undefined while in this mode.
-The CRCREG checksum is calculated continuously and can generate interrupts if the CRC Interrupt EN_INT bit has been enabled.
-If a write to a register needs to be performed, the user needs to unlock the register map beforehand by writing 0xA5 to the LOCK<7:0> bits. - bit 15-0 CRCREGn<15:0>: CRC-16 Checksum that is calculated with the writable part of the register map as a message.
-This is a read-only 16-bit code.
-This checksum is continuously recalculated and updated every 12 DMCLK periods.
-It is reset to its default value (0x0000) when LOCK<7:0> = 0xA5.
+The CRCREG checksum is calculated continuously and can generate interrupts if the CRC interrupt EN_INT bit has been enabled.
+If a write to a register needs to be performed, the user needs to unlock the register map beforehand by writing 0xA5 to the LOCK[7:0] bits.

+bit 15-0 CRCREG[15:0]: CRC-16 Checksum Calculated with Writable Part of Register Map as a Message bits This is a read-only 16-bit code.
+This checksum is continuously recalculated and updated every 10 DMCLK periods.
+It is reset to its default value (0x0000) when LOCK[7:0] = 0xA5.